SacredAntwon/Mark-0-Macropad/README.md

 _layout.py_: Pins for all components are assigned here, along with HID support.

-_rgb.py_: Enter the RGB selection menu by pressing `Top Left, Middle Left`.
-Select the color from the menu and it will be saved.
+_rgb.py_: Enter the RGB selection menu by selecting `RGB` on the screen using the rotary encoder.
+Select the color from the menu to be shown and it will be saved to `JSONFiles/save.json`.

 _Test.py_: Allows for users to test the components and HID for the device.
 Enter it by pressing `Top Left, Bottom Right` buttons at the same time.